The Word of the Day is Healing

 What Hope Feels Like

-It feels like an RN with a warrior’s bearing and a chess player’s eyes sitting down next to a man in an emerald suit and treating him like someone worth talking to rather than someone worth performing for.
+It feels like pain right now.
+Fighting for it does at least.
+It feels like an RN with a warrior’s bearing and a chess player’s eyes sitting down next to a man in an emerald suit and treating him like someone worth talking to rather than someone worth performing for, and teaching him that its his job to fix himself.
+Hope feels like stepping out the door to fight a war and hope I make it home.

-It feels like the specific relief of being seen without being assessed for damage.
+In the moment it feels like the specific relief of being seen without being assessed for damage.
+Then at 3am… it feels like madness, like a mountain that needs climbing while I am already exhausted.

-Someone who would look at my emerald suit and my steady eyes and my very full hands and say: put some of that down.
+Hope is alo still having a Valkyried look at my emerald suit with my armor on, ready for battle… stare into my steady eyes and my very full hands and say: put some of that down.
 You don’t have to carry all of it.
-Not with me.
+This isn’t a battle you can take weapons into.

-I have never been with someone who said that and meant it.
+I have never been with someone who said that and meant it before Shona.

-I want to know what that feels like.
+I want to know what that feels like to say it back.

 The Thing About Whole People

-Here is what I am learning, at 3am, in a townhouse on a golf resort, still wearing the emerald suit:
+Here is what I am learning, at 3am, alone in a rental, still wearing the emerald suit:

 I was wrong about that too.